grahamcarman/docs/astro/cli/astro-dev-upgrade-test.md

 sidebar_label: "astro dev upgrade-test"
 title: "astro dev upgrade-test"
 id: astro-dev-upgrade-test
-description: Reference documentation for astro dev upgrade-test.
+description: Test local Airflow environment for upgrade to a new Airflow version.
 hide_table_of_contents: true
+sidebar_custom_props: { icon: 'img/term-icon.png' }
 ---

 Test your local Astro project against a new version of Astro Runtime to prepare for an upgrade.
 Specifically, this command will run the following tests: